|

 Madrid Atocha station: One of my favourite stations, the old trainshed has been preserved and turned into a tropical garden, see Madrid Atocha station guide.

-If you're going via Madrid, the Madrid-Algeciras Intercity train has standard & comfort class and a cafe-bar.
-It travels over the standard-gauge high-speed line from Madrid to Antequera at up to 200 km/h (125 mph), then passes slowly through a gauge-changing shed which adjusts the wheels to Iberian broad gauge (5' 6").
+If you're going via Madrid, the Madrid-Algeciras Alvia train has standard & comfort class, a cafe-bar, power sockets at all seats & free WiFi.
+It travels over the standard-gauge high-speed line from Madrid to Antequera at up to 250 km/h (155 mph), then passes slowly through a gauge-changing shed which adjusts the wheels to Iberian broad gauge (5' 6").
 The train continues on the classic line to Ronda and Algeciras, through superb scenery.

 Andalusian scenery seen from the train to Algeciras.
 The rail line to Algeciras is one of my favourite routes, especially the last part from Antequera southwards, a scenic treat.
 Watch the video.